Kim Jong Un invites South Korean president for summit: South Korea

 Moon hoped to use the Olympics to ease tensions and North Korea agreed to send high-profile officials as well as athletes.

 Pence and the North Korean delegation, who both attended the Games opening ceremony, had no contact with each other.
+The senior U.S. official said Pence was not trying to avoid the North Korean officials but rather ignore them.

 Kim Yo Jong, 28, is the first member of the ruling Kim family bearing the bloodline of the sacred Mount Paektu, a centerpiece of the North’s idolization and propaganda campaign, to cross the border into the South since the 1950-53 Korean War.

-At the Blue House meeting, the delegations shared a lunch of dried pollack dumpling soup, a regional speciality of the only divided province on the Korean peninsula, and soju, a spirit popular on both sides of the heavily militarized border.
+At the Blue House meeting, the delegations shared a lunch of dried pollack dumpling soup, a regional specialty of the only divided province on the Korean peninsula, and soju, a spirit popular on both sides of the heavily militarized border.

-Reporting by Hyonhee Shin in SEOUL and Soyoung Kim in PYEONGCHANG; Additional reporting by Haejin Choi in SEOUL and James Pearson, Hyunjoo Jin in PYEONGCHANG, Writing by Lincoln Feast, Editing by Paul Tait and Richard Balmforth
+Reporting by Hyonhee Shin in SEOUL and Soyoung Kim in PYEONGCHANG; Additional reporting by Haejin Choi in SEOUL and James Pearson, Hyunjoo Jin in PYEONGCHANG, Mary Milliken in WASHINGTON; Writing by Lincoln Feast, Editing by Paul Tait, Richard Balmforth and Daniel Wallis